 FDA Regulations for Medical Device Approval in USA

-FDA’s Center for Devices and Radiological Health (CDRH) is responsible for regulating firms who manufacture, repackage, re-label, and/or import medical devices sold in the United States.
-In addition, CDRH regulates radiation-emitting electronic products (medical and non-medical) such as lasers, x-ray systems, ultrasound equipment, microwave ovens and color televisions.
+FDA’s Center for Devices and Radiological Health (CDRH) oversees the regulation of companies that manufacture, repackage, re-label, or import medical devices sold within the U.S. CDRH also regulates radiation‑emitting electronic products, both medical and non-medical, including lasers, x‑ray systems, ultrasound devices, microwave ovens, and color televisions.

-Medical devices are classified into Class I, II, and III.
-Regulatory control increases from Class I to Class III.
-The device classification regulation defines the regulatory requirements for a general device type.
-Most Class I devices are exempt from Premarket Notification 510(k); most Class II devices require Premarket Notification 510(k); and most Class III devices require Premarket Approval.
+Medical devices fall into three categories—Class I, II, and III—based on the level of regulatory control required to ensure safety and effectiveness.
+Class I devices are subject to the least regulatory oversight, while Class III devices require the most stringent controls.
+Most Class I devices are exempt from Premarket Notification 510(k), most Class II devices require a 510(k), and most Class III devices require Premarket Approval (PMA).

-The basic regulatory requirements that manufacturers of medical devices distributed in the U.S. must comply with are:
+Manufacturers distributing medical devices in the U.S. must comply with the following primary regulatory requirements:

 - Investigational Device Exemption (IDE) for clinical studies